deep-entertainment/safehouse/design/Safe House - Game Design Document.md

   * brown leather boots

-### Jacob Grimes, former witness (dead)
+### *JACOB* Grimes, former witness (dead)

-Jacob was a witness for another murder by Igino twenty years ago.
+*JACOB* was a witness for another murder by *IGINO* twenty years ago.
 He was found strangled while on witness protection.
-The death was called suicide, although it was staged by Calvin.
+The death was called suicide, although it was staged by *CALVIN*.

-Calvin weaves in the story of Jacob to scare Marjorie, leaving scary notes and staging scary events.
+*CALVIN* weaves in the story of *JACOB* to scare *MARJORIE*, leaving scary notes and staging scary events.

 * Age: 16